AliceO2Group/AliceO2Group.github.io/quickstart/overview.markdown

 ## Data flow

-The data flow is depicted below in a simplified way.
-A much more detailed description and figure is available in the [TDR](https://cds.cern.ch/record/2011297).
+The O<sup>2</sup> data flow is depicted below in a simplified way.
+A more detailed description is available in the [TDR](https://cds.cern.ch/record/2011297).

 <img src="{{site.baseurl}}/images/dataflow.png" style="width:85%"/>